ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

     paster --plugin=ckanext-ngds ngds initdb --config=/path/to/development.ini

 ## Metadata Content for ISO+USGIN Compliance
-I've written this a comprehensive list of content required to generate a compliant USGIN-profile for ISO19139 XML doc.
+I've written a comprehensive list of content required to generate a compliant USGIN-profile for ISO19139 XML doc.
 For each bit of content, I have:
-- indicated where the content can be read from existing information collected by CKAN, if it exists
+- indicated where the `content can be read from existing information collected by CKAN`, if it exists
-- specified a hard-coded value where appropriate for our application
+- specified a `hard-coded value` where appropriate for our application
 - flagged **Additional Content** that must be added to the persistence layer
 - specified default values for additional content where appropriate
 - given suggestions for user-interface widgets when the user will have to specify additional information that is not collected in the default CKAN interface